 Different manufacturers will have different levels of difficulty in installation.
 Rointe underfloor mats have been designed so that installation is quick and easy.
 See our articles for the do’s and don’ts on each of our underfloor systems:

 This all depends on the type of floor to be installed over the top of the underfloor heating mat.

-The Atria and Milos systems are specifically designed for a ceramic or tiled floor and in some cases natural or quarry stone tiles.
+The Milos systems are specifically designed for a ceramic or tiled floor and in some cases natural or quarry stone tiles.
 The mesh has a full surface adhesive and is adaptable to uneven floors.
 The heating cable diameters are only up to 3.5mm thick so won’t raise your floor level.
-We also sell an insulation system for the Atria and Milos that reflects heat upwards towards the floor surface.
+We also sell an insulation system for the Milos that reflects heat upwards towards the floor surface.